 Both of us are of moderate fitness with little previous bushwalking experience so we knew this would be a huge challenge for us.
-Both of us did physical training and researched as much as possible before we left.
+Both of us did physical training and researched the Larapinta track as much as possible before we left.
 Even so, this was definitely one of the most difficult things I’ve ever done in my life.

 |Sec.||Trailhead||Dirt Road?||Car Access?||4WD Access?|

 |4 / 5||Birthday Waterhole||Yes||No||Yes (HR)|

 |8 / 9||Serpentine Chalet Dam bush camp||Yes (3km)||Yes||Yes|

 * = Car access not recommended